 On the next screen, you’ll see all the pictures in your iPhone library.
 From here, select the background you wish to add as your new lock screen wallpaper.

 The selected background will now load onto the lock screen edit screen.
-Since the subject in the picture (the beige-colored building) is far away from the clock, Depth Effect will be disabled.
+Since the subject in the picture (the beige-colored building) is far away from the clock, the Depth Effect will be disabled.

-To be able to use the Depth Effect, pinch outwards on the screen to zoom into the background, so that the subject expands to reach closer to the lock screen clock.
+To be able to use the Depth Effect, pinch outwards on the screen to zoom into the background so that the subject expands to reach closer to the lock screen clock.

 In case it’s not enabled on its own, tap on the 3-dots icon at the bottom right corner.